 Our rectangular LINN planters, also in corten steel, have been supplied in a bespoke cross-shaped version as a nod to the heritage of the site.

 Corten steel is a recurring material throughout at St Joseph’s.
-The FJORDPARK 4 litter bin has been supplied in corten steel.
+From our large selection of litter bins and materials, the FJORDPARK 4 litter bin has been chosen in corten steel.
 The warm, rust-red surface blends nicely with the red brickwork of both the new and old buildings, and likewise matches the mahogany of the benches.